World Rapid Chess Championship 2024: Withdrawal of Magnus Carlsen

 Following round six of the tournament, defending champion Magnus Carlsen was warned and fined for wearing jeans, which violated the dress code.
 He refused to change his attire, which prompted the organizers to not pair him for round nine.
 He had scored 5/8 in the first eight rounds.
 Instead of continuing the next day, Carlsen decided to withdraw from the tournament, and also announced he would not participate in the World Blitz Chess Championship.
 FIDE released a statement that the "decision was made impartially and applies equally to all players", noting that participant Ian Nepomniachtchi was fined for wearing sport shoes, and then complied with the rules by changing into approved attire.
 Carlsen responded in an interview with Levy Rozman, "I am pretty tired of FIDE, so I want no more of this".
-However, on 29 December, after FIDE altered the dress code to allow jeans, Carlsen reversed his decision and announced that he would take part in the World Blitz Chess Championship after all.
+However, on 29 December, after FIDE altered the dress code to allow jeans, Carlsen reversed his decision and announced that he would take part in the World Blitz Chess Championship, which he went on to win.